gustavonikov/basic-testing-with-jest/README.md

 ### Conclusion

-Well, as you can see for Unit tests Jest has all the features that we need, making easier start to write some tests, because you don't need to spend much time making the setup and also help those who don't know how to make more complex ones, like Mocha + Chai + Sinon + Istanbul for example.
+Well, as you can see for Unit tests Jest has all the features that we need, making easier start to write some tests, because you don't need to spend much time making the setup and also helps those who don't know how to make more complex ones, like Mocha + Chai + Sinon + Istanbul for example.

 ## Getting started